 - Video-Assisted Thoracic Surgery (VATS) – a minimally invasive procedure involving the introduction into the chest of a video camera that transmits a picture to a video monitor.
 This allows surgeons to see structures within the chest so they can remove tissue samples to have them checked for cancer.
 This procedure requires general anesthesia.
 Removal of certain lesions with this technique is a possibility as well.

-- Thoracotomy – the surgical opening of the chest that requires general anesthesia, used for some patients who require surgery for diagnosis or for treatment.
+- Thoracotomy – the surgical opening of the chest that requires general anesthesia, used for some patients who require surgery for a lung cancer diagnosis or for lung cancer treatment.

 If the physician feels an enlarged liver or swollen lymph nodes (small bean-shaped structures that store special cells to trap cancer cells or bacteria traveling through the body), these areas may also be biopsied.
-The doctor may also biopsy other areas of the body where cancer is suspected.
+The doctor may also perform a biopsy from other areas other than the lungs when cancer is suspected.

-If lung cancer is diagnosed, physicians need to learn the stage, or extent, to which the disease has progressed so they can give appropriate treatment.
+With a diagnosis of lung cancer, physicians need to learn the stage of the lung cancer, or extent, to which the disease has progressed so they can give appropriate treatment.

-Staging is a careful attempt to find out whether the cancer has spread and, if so, to what other parts of the body.
+Lung cancer staging is a careful process to find out whether the lung cancer has spread and, if so, to what other parts of the body.

 To learn whether a patient's lung cancer has spread to the lymph nodes in the chest, physicians remove a sample of tissue either with a needle or surgically.

 Surgery to biopsy lymph nodes in the chest can often be done through a small incision near the breastbone.
 If a thoracoscopy or a thoracotomy is planned, physicians will remove lymph nodes at that time.
 Patients receive general anesthesia for these operations.

 Doctors may order CT scans to detect the spread of lung cancer to the lymph nodes and other parts of the body, including the brain, liver and other abdominal organs.